teaguestockwell/react-icon-cloud/README.md

 | minContrastRatio | number \| undefined                             | 1         | 0 - 21 The min contrast ratio between icon and bgHex before the fallbackHex will be used for the icon color                                                    |
 | size             | number \| undefined                             | 42        | The size in px of the icon                                                                                                                                     |
 ## fetchSimpleIcons
-Used when you cant statically import simple icons during built time.
+Used when you cant statically import simple icons during build time.
 Calling this will use `fetch` to get icons for each provided slug.
 |       name       |                       type                      |  default  |                                                                           description                                                                          |
 |:----------------:|:-----------------------------------------------:|:---------:|:--------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 | slugs           | string[]                                         |           | Slugs to fetch svgs and colors for.
 The return icons may be passed to renderSimpleIcon                                                                         |